 Kurt-Lee Arendse, the University of the Western Cape’s new Blitzbok, is back in South Africa, and headed straight back to campus.

-The 22-year-old star and BA student landed in Cape Town on Wednesday morning after experiencing a frenetic couple of days in which he was called up to make his debut with the Blitzboks in Canada for the Vancouver leg of the HSBC 7s series - and came back with the gold medal!
+The 22-year-old star and BA student landed in Cape Town on Wednesday morning after experiencing a frenetic couple of days in which he was called up to make his debut with the Blitzboks in Canada for the Vancouver leg of the HSBC World Rugby Sevens Series - and came back with the gold medal!

 Arendse spoke to members of the media at Cape Town International, and was surprised by the number of reporters wanting to speak to him.